gvilarino/docker-workshop/README.md

 # Requirements

-You may follow this repo entirely online with [`play-with-docker`](http://play-with-docker.com).
-Do note that sessions there aren't permanent and your progress will get erased after some hours.

-If you want to follow this repo locally, you'll need to have `docker` installed.
+You'll need to have `docker` installed.
 Go ahead and [get it here](https://docs.docker.com/engine/installation/)

+You may follow this repo almost entirely online with [`play-with-docker`](http://play-with-docker.com).
+You may have some trouble doing some of the stuff ahead since you can't browse `localhost` there, but you can always use `curl` and work around it.
+Also, note that sessions there aren't permanent and your progress will get erased after some hours.

 # License